Husnu Emrah Unalan

 Q: When did you first find that your career path focused on nanotechnology?

-Unalan: About 8 years ago when I started my graduate studies.
-I have started with the synthesis of carbon nanotubes and then involved with the optical and electrical properties of carbon nanotube thin films.
+Unalan: In 2002, I started my graduate studies.
+I have worked on the synthesis of carbon nanotubes and then involved with the determination of optical and electrical properties of carbon nanotube thin films.

 Q: What current nanotechnology applications are you working on?

-Unalan: My research group and I currently work on the solution based, cheap and large scale synthesis of nanomaterials in different chemistries.
+Unalan: With my research group, we currently work on the solution based, cheap and large scale synthesis of nanomaterials in different chemistries.
 This is because most of the fields we foresee for the applications of nanomaterials require their synthesis in large quantities.
 Following synthesis, we are fabricating devices utilizing these nanomaterials to explore their properties.
 Devices of interest include light emitting diodes, transistors, solar cells, batteries and supercapacitors.

 Q: What’s the most rewarding thing about working with nanotechnology?